Je t'aime je t'aime

-"Je t'aime je t'aime" (stylized as "'je t'aime ★ je t'aime") is Tomoko Kawase's fourth single released as Tommy February^{6}, and the first single for her second studio album, "Tommy Airline".
-The single was released February 6, 2003 and peaked at #5 in Japan and stayed on the charts for 14 weeks.
-Translated from French, the title means: "I Love You, I Love You".
+"Je t'aime je t'aime" is Tomoko Kawase's fourth single released as Tommy February6, and the first single for her second studio album, "Tommy Airline".
+The single was released on February 6, 2003, peaking at number 5 in Japan and staying in the charts for 14 weeks.
+The title means "I Love You, I Love You" in French.